-NASF operates with a committee structure that enables State Foresters to serve as subject-matter experts that influence NASF policies and partnerships, assist in the NASF organizational process, and serve as liaisons to other agencies and partners.
+NASF operates with a committee structure that enables State Foresters to serve as subject-matter experts that influence policies and partnerships, assist in the NASF organizational process, and serve as liaisons to other agencies and partners.

 Seeks to maintain and expand markets for the broad array of forest products, including traditional wood products, bioenergy, and ecosystem services.
 Email the NASF Forest Markets committee.

-Forest Resource Management
+Forest Resources Management

 Addresses issues related to private and public forest lands management, including landowner assistance programs, taxes, water resources, and related federal programs and legislation.
 Email the NASF Forest Resources Management committee.

-Forest Science & Health
+Forest Science and Health

 Addresses issues concerning forest health and forest sustainability, including invasive species, forest inventory and monitoring, and forest research.
 Email the NASF Forest Science and Health committee.

 Urban and Community Forestry

 Provides guidance to the Executive Committee on setting legislative priorities and strategies for the association.
 Email the NASF policy director.